-1. INTRODUCTION
+1. Introduction

-Urban development and growth in the face of developing the economy has been an issue of concern to government and policy makers in different countries, especially in developing countries such as Nigeria.
-This is due to the continuous influx of people into urban centers, which is usually a consequence of the push of the rural areas and the pull of the town.
-This creates a rapid population growth, depending on housing developments and facilities available in these urban areas.
-More people now live in cities, making the global urban population to be put at 54% in 2014 and projected to rise to 70% by 2050 (UN-Habitat III, 2015).
-This is coupled with the emergence of new cities as the number of urban population is expected to increase.
-The increasing population in the urban areas will need shelter, which would increase the housing deficits.
+Sustainable urban development and growth in the face of developing the economy has been an issue of concern to government and policy makers in different countries, especially in developing countries such as Nigeria.
+This is due to the continuous influx of people into urban centers, which is usually an outcome of the push of the rural areas to the pull of the urban area, seeking for a better living condition.
+This creates a rapid population growth, which depends on housing developments and facilities available in these urban areas.
+Now the population of people living in cities has increased, making the global urban population to be put at 54% in 2014 and projected to rise to 70% by 2050 (UN-Habitat III, 2015).
+This is coupled with the emergence of new cities, as the number of urban population is expected to increase.
+The increasing population in the urban areas will need shelter, which would increase the housing deficits and would require a proper organization and planning of the cities for human ideal habitation as stated by Jegede, Ibem and Oluwatayo (2018) that home environment needs to be planned, designed, constructed, and managed in such a way that it protects the residents from dangerous insects, animals, and human intruders.
 However, housing is not only about a place of abode, but housing requires the totality of both the house and the environment as explained by Ajanlekoko (2001).
 He opined that housing is not only the individual dwelling units or group of dwelling units, but also the entire neighbourhood system.
 Its components include both the physical infrastructures, services and the people.
 These are transportation networks for both pedestrian and vehicular movement, power supply, water supply, waste disposal, drainage, commercial outlets and health facilities.
 In line with these, the issue of planning and re-planning of cities, requires not only solving the fundamental needs of shelter by housing provision, but also the need for comfort, serene environment and security within the housing environments.